dominikb1888/GBAC/lecture_notes.md

 - Intro to Business and Entrepreneurship: Start with YOU
 - Info on the Class Project: Build a personal blog and content as well as a personal productivity hack/script/automation
 - Getting started with Linux and the Command Line
+    - Download Virtualbox from virtualbox.org
+    - Download Ubuntu from ubuntu.com

 ## Session 2 - October 24, 2023